 - Unidirectional Data Flow: Views create Actions that get Dispatched to Stores that interpret them and may update themselves.

-- Single Source of Truth: no data redundancy, data is stored only in Stores and the same data may not be found in multiple Stores.
+- Single Source of Truth: no data redundancy, data is stored only in Stores, and the same data may not be found in multiple Stores.

-- No Cascading Updates: a Store may not Dispatch Actions while it updates, a View may not Dispatch Actions when it receives Store updates.
+- No Cascading Updates: a Store may not Dispatch Actions while it updates, and a View may not Dispatch Actions when it receives Store updates.

-Stores are singletons and get registered to the Dispatcher, which is a singleton as well, when the application starts.
+Stores are singletons and get registered to the Dispatcher, which is a singleton as well when the application starts.
 It is possible to have a more dynamic solution in which Stores may be created and registered later on when a certain page is loaded or based on some other logic.
-We can have lazy instantiation of stores.
-The main reason to avoid this is because all Stores should receive all dispatched Actions so they are able to handle the ones that are relevant.
+We can have a lazy instantiation of stores.
+The main reason to avoid this is that all Stores should receive all dispatched Actions so they are able to handle the ones that are relevant.
 It’s entirely decoupled from the architectural point of view.

 Views consume data from Stores, even multiple Stores if that is the case.
 When they are mounted they subscribe to events published by Stores and when they are unmounted they unsubscribe from them.
 Through these events, the view is able to update itself and reflect the changes in the data exposed by Stores.
 Most if not all SPA libraries or frameworks have component life cycle hooks to do various tasks such as these.